f13end/tradingview-custom-indicators/readme.md

 <br />
     <a href="https://github.com/f13end/tradingview-custom-indicators"><strong>Explore the indicators »</strong></a>
     <br />
-     <a href="https://medium.com/@robswc/how-to-create-custom-tradingview-indicators-with-pinescript-2fb31a66a191"><strong> How to create custom Tradingview indicators with Pinescript »</strong></a>
+     <a href="https://medium.com/@robswc/how-to-create-custom-tradingview-indicators-with-pinescript-2fb31a66a191">How to create custom Tradingview indicators with Pinescript »</a>
     <br />
    WIP!
 <br />